-- (2) Applicants shall demonstrate that an alternative payment child development program is an appropriate method of delivering child care services within the county or service area at the level requested in the application by doing either of the following: - (A) Demonstrating the availability of sufficient licensed or exempt child care license-exempt providers. - (B) Providing a plan for the development of sufficient licensed ehild care providers working in cooperation with the local resource and referral agency. - (3) Applicants shall demonstrate the administrative viability of the alternative payment agency and its capacity to meet performance requirements. - (4) Existing alternative payment child development programs receiving funds for expansion into a new service area shall be funded at a documented rate appropriate to that community and may contract separately as appropriate. - (c) On and after July 1, 2014, the Superintendent shall streamline the delivery of alternative payment programs through the simplification of contracts that serve special populations, including, but not limited to, migrant populations.
+- (c) On and after July 1, 2014, the Superintendent shall streamline the delivery of alternative payment programs through the simplification of contracts that serve special populations, including, but not limited to, migrant populations.
 Contractors shall continue to serve the same populations specified in their 2013-14 contracts, unless they receive prior approval from the department. - SEC.
 24. Section 8220.3 is added to the Education Code, to read: - 8220.3.
-Alternative payment contractors serving migrant populations shall give priority for enrollment to children of migrant agricultural worker families, in the following priority order: - (a) The family moves from place to place. - (b) The family has qualified for services under paragraph (1) of subdivision (b) of Section 8231 within the past five years and is currently dependent for its income on agricultural employment, but is currently settled near agricultural areas. - (c) The family resides in a rural agricultural area and is dependent upon seasonal agricultural work. - 37 SEC.
-25. Section 8220.5 of the Education Code is amended to 38 read: - 39 8220.5. (a) To offer maximum support for parents and 40 providers, alternative payment programs shall have access to

-1 resource and referral services.
-Funding shall be adequate to 2 purchase care at the fee charged the same rate that a private client is charged for the same service as well as to provide locally designed support services for parents and providers.-In communities where there are no resource and referral agencies, alternative payment programs, in collaboration with resource and referral agencies in the county, 8 shall provide the following support services:

-- (a) Information for parents to assist them in making informed choices. - (1) At the time the family is determined eligible for services and at recertification, provide information for parents to assist them in making informed choices about available types of care that offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, all of the following: - 17 (A) Information about high-quality early learning and 18 educational support services pursuant to subdivision (b) of Section 19 8214. - 20 (B) Information on quality rating and improvement systems, 21 where available.
+Alternative payment contractors serving only migrant populations pursuant to a 2013-14 contract shall-give priority for enrollment to only enroll children of migrant agricultural worker families, in the following priority order: - (a) The family moves families, as defined in subdivision (a) of Section 8231, that move from place to place for the purpose of agricultural work. - (b) The family has qualified for services under paragraph (1) of subdivision (b) of Section 8231 within the past five years and is currently dependent for its income on agricultural employment, but is currently settled near agricultural areas. - (c) The family resides in a rural agricultural area and is dependent upon seasonal agricultural work. - SEC.
+25. Section 8220.5 of the Education Code is amended to read: - 8220.5. (a) To offer maximum support for parents and providers, alternative payment programs shall have access to resource and referral services.
+Funding shall be adequate to purchase care at the same rate that a private client is charged for the same service as well as to provide locally designed support services for parents and providers.
+Alternative payment programs, in collaboration with resource and referral agencies in the county, shall provide the following support services: - (1) At the time the family is determined eligible for services and at recertification, provide information for parents to assist them in making informed choices about available types of care that offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, all of the following:

-22 (b)
+(A) Information about high-quality early learning and educational support services pursuant to subdivision (b) of Section 8214.

-(2) Professional and technical assistance and information for providers.
+- (B) Information on quality rating and improvement systems, where available. - (2) Professional and technical assistance and information for providers. - (3) Parenting information.

-(e)